Can I pay for electric car charging with a credit or debit card?

 The good news, then, is that electric car charging points do take cards.
 You can simply turn up and pay, without having to register for an access card or tag first.

-For example, at the time of writing, a BP Pulse 50kW charger costs 69p per kWh if you haven’t registered in advance.
-But register, and agree to pay £7.85 a month, and you only pay 55p per kWh.
+At the time of writing, for example, a BP Pulse 50kW charger costs 79p per kWh if you haven’t registered in advance.
+But register, and agree to pay £7.85 a month, and you only will only pay 63p per kWh.
+BP Pulse’s equivalent prices for ultra-fast 150kW chargers are 89p and 69p per KWh.

 A card-free future for electric cars

-Two developments are likely to make the credit card question almost redundant in future.
+Two developments are likely to make the credit or debit card question almost redundant in future.
 One is that charging via an app on your smartphone will become commonplace.

-The other is that new electric cars will have in-built authentication data.
+The other is that new electric cars will have in-built authentication data – known as Plug & Charge technology.
 You will simply connect to the charging station for payment to be made automatically.

 Related Articles